 A subarachnoid hemorrhage is bleeding in the space around the brain.
-If an intracranial aneurysm ruptures, it can result in a subarachnoid hemorrhage.
 This bleeding between the thin layers of tissue that cover the brain often causes serious consequences such as death or severe disability.

 What are the Symptoms of Subarachnoid Hemorrhages?

 The most common symptom of subarachnoid hemorrhage is severe headache.
 This is frequently associated with nausea, stiff neck and sensitivity to light.